Rheumatoid cachexia refers to the loss of muscle mass and strength due to rheumatoid arthritis (RA). It’s often called muscle wasting.

 About two thirds of people with RA experience this complication if they don’t control their RA.

 Muscle wasting adds to the tired, achy feeling that people with RA experience.
 It can also cause serious complications like heart disease.
-People with RA who have muscle wasting may have shorter life expectancy.
+People with RA who have muscle wasting may have a shorter life expectancy.

 Read on to see how cachexia is identified, understand what causes it, and learn what you can do to keep yourself healthy.

-People with muscle wasting have less hand and thigh strength and may experience difficulty performing simple tasks.
+People with muscle wasting have less hand and thigh strength and may have difficulty performing simple tasks.
 Even though muscle wasting means loss of tissue, people with this condition may not lose weight because cachexia means only the loss of lean tissue, not fat.